serztle/timeq/README.md

 ### How failsafe is ``timeq``?

-Time will tell.
-I use it on a big fleet of embedded devices in the field, so it's already a bit battle tested.
+I use it on a big fleet of embedded devices in the field, so it's already quite a bit battle tested.
 Design wise, damaged index files can be regenerated from the data log.
 There's no error correction code applied in the data log and no checksums are currently written.
 If you need this, I'm happy if a PR comes in that enables it optionally.

-For durability, the design is build to survive crashes without data loss (Push, Pop) but, in some cases, with duplicated data (Shovel).
+For durability, the design is build to survive crashes without data loss (Push, Read) but, in some cases, it might result in duplicated data (Shovel).
+My recommendation is **designing your application logic in a way that allows duplicate items to be handled gracefully**.

 This assumes a filesystem with full journaling (``data=journal`` for ext4) or some other filesystem that gives your similar guarantees.
-At this point, this was not really tested in the wild yet.
-My recommendation is **designing your application logic in a way that allows duplicate items to be handled gracefully**.
+We do properly call `msync()` and `fsync()` in the relevant cases.
+For now, crash safety was not yet tested a lot though.
+Help here is welcome.

 The test suite is currently roughly as big as the codebase.
-The best protection against bugs is a small code base though, so that's not too impressive yet.
-We're working on improving the testsuite, which is a never ending task.
+The best protection against bugs is a small code base, so that's not too impressive yet.
+We're of course working on improving the testsuite, which is a never ending task.
 Additionally we have a bunch of benchmarks and fuzzing tests.

 ### Is `timeq` safely usable from several go-routines?

 Yes.
-There is no real speed benefit from doing so though currently.
+There is no real speed benefit from doing so though currently, as the current locking strategy prohibits parallel pushes and reads.

 ## License